dini-ag-kim/avram/specification.md

 * to not validate against referenced codelists if the corresponding explicit codelist cannot be found (`ignore_unknown_codelists`)
 * to allow codes defined as deprecated in the subfield schedules or positions (`allow_deprecated`)

-## Counting
+### Counting

 An Avram schema can contain key `records` at [root level] and keys `records` and `total` at [field definitions], [subfield definitions](#subfield-schedule) and [code definitions](#codelist).
-Validation can be configured to not ignore these fields butto compare given counting fields to the actual number of records, subfields, and/or codes found in input data.
-Konfiguration keys are:
+Validation can be configured to not ignore these fields but to compare given counting fields to the actual number of records, subfields, and/or codes found in input data.
+Validation options are:

 * `count_records` to enable counting number of records (key `records` at root level)
 * `count_fields` to enable counting number of each field (keys `records` and `total` at field definitions)